jaiswalraushan923/frontendproject1/README.md

 # frontendproject1
-This is my first frontend project using HTML, CSS and JAVASCRIPT in direction to become full stack developer.
-This project use modern fronend technologies and it is also responsive.
+Welcome to ModernStart, my first frontend project created using HTML, CSS, and JavaScript.
+This project marks the beginning of my journey to become a Full Stack Developer.

+It showcases a modern, responsive design with clean UI and interactive elements — all built from scratch using core web technologies.